 'Risk weighted assets (RWAs)' A measure of a bank's assets adjusted for their associated risks.
-Risk weightings are established in accordance with the Basel Capital Accord as implemented by the PRA.
+Risk weightings are established in accordance with the rules as implemented by CRD IV and local regulators.

 'Risks not in VaR (RNIVS)' Refers to all the key risks which are not captured or not well captured within the VaR model framework.